rioooranteai/nlp-project/README.md

   - Document Understanding

 - 🔹 **AI & LLM Integration**
-  Eksperimen dengan Large Language Models (LLM), prompt engineering, retrieval-augmented generation (RAG), dan AI-powered text processing.
+  Experiments with Large Language Models (LLMs), prompt engineering, retrieval-augmented generation (RAG), and AI-powered text processing.

-## 🧠 Tujuan Repository
+## 🧠 Repository Goals
-Repository ini bertujuan untuk:
+This repository aims to:
-- Menjadi portofolio teknis di bidang NLP
+- Serve as a technical portfolio in the NLP field
-- Mendokumentasikan eksperimen dan pembelajaran
+- Document experiments and learning progress
-- Menyediakan referensi implementasi nyata
+- Provide real-world implementation references
-- Menunjukkan penerapan teori NLP ke dalam solusi praktis
+- Demonstrate the application of NLP theory into practical solutions

 ---
 📌 *More projects coming soon!*